rezonant/dibello/README.md

 Provides an ORM library built on top of IndexedDB.

-Skate is a high-level ORM framework on top of
+Dibello is a high-level ORM framework on top of
 HTML5 IndexedDB.
 It can be used to dramatically simplify code which uses IndexedDB to persist and query for Javascript objects within the browser's local storage.

 ### What is this?
-- A powerful migration management system which doubles as a description of the object schema for powering Skate's ORM features
+- A powerful migration management system which doubles as a description of the object schema for powering Dibello's ORM features
 - A DI-based mechanism for expressing IndexedDB transactions which dramatically simplifies building IDB applications.
 - A rich repository layer that builds upon the capabilities of